STS New Hampshire

 Doug Cooper serves as the Pastor of Christ Restoration Church in New London, NH.
 Doug completed a two-year program at Word of Life Bible Institute, as well earning an Associate Degree from River Valley Community College in Occupational Therapy, a BA in English Literature and Religion from Liberty University, and is currently working on a Master of Theological Studies degree from Westminster Theological Seminary.
 Doug and his wife Leah have four children, one dog, one cat, and five chickens.

-Lara Mather and Kaylin Vincz
+Kaylin Vincz

 Shawn Carpenter